Capital Markets: Multi-Channel Banking

 8. Intel® Virtualization Technology requires a computer system with an enabled Intel® processor, BIOS, virtual machine monitor (VMM) and, for some uses, certain platform software enabled for it.
 Functionality, performance or other benefits will vary depending on hardware and software configurations and may require a BIOS update.
 Software applications may not be compatible with all operating systems.
 Please check with your application vendor.

-9. Software and workloads used in performance tests may have been optimized for performance only on Intel microprocessors.
-Performance tests, such as SYSmark and MobileMark, are measured using specific computer systems, components, software, operations, and functions.
+9. Benchmark results were obtained prior to implementation of recent software patches and firmware updates intended to address exploits referred to as "Spectre" and "Meltdown".
+Implementation of these updates may make these results inapplicable to your device or system.
+Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
+Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
-For more information go to http://www.intel.com/performance.
-Results have been measured by Intel based on software, benchmark or other data of third parties and are provided for informational purposes only.
+For more complete information visit https://www.intel.com/benchmarks.
+Results have been measured by Intel®-based on software, benchmark or other data of third parties and are provided for informational purposes only.
 Any difference in system hardware or software design or configuration may affect actual performance.
 Intel does not control or audit the design or implementation of third party data referenced in this document.
 Intel encourages all of its customers to visit the websites of the referenced third parties or other sources to confirm whether the referenced data is accurate and reflects performance of systems available for purchase.

 10. Requires an Intel® Hyper-Threading Technology (Intel® HT Technology)-enabled system, check with your PC manufacturer.
 Performance will vary depending on the specific hardware and software used.
 Not available on the Intel® Core™ i5-750.
 For more information, including details on which processors support HT technology, visit www.intel.com/content/www/us/en/architecture-and-technology/hyper-threading/hyper-threading-technology.html.